CindyJS/lalalab-apps/README.md

 ![Screenshot of ShowMeMusic](SMM.png)
 ![Screenshot of BeatBox](BB.png)

-## Installation (together with applauncher2)
+## Installation

 Clone this repository via
 ```
 git clone https://github.com/CindyJS/lalalab-apps.git
 ```
-Then run `install.sh`, which will download the [applauncher2 of IMAGINARY](https://github.com/IMAGINARY/applauncher2) as submodule and add the corresponding configuration files.
+Then run `install.sh`, which will download the [applauncher2 of IMAGINARY](https://github.com/IMAGINARY/applauncher2) as submodule and add the configuration for BeatBox and ShowMeMusic.

 Host everything on a web server.
 Then the two collections can be opened though `applauncher2/?cfg=showmemusic` and `applauncher2/?cfg=beatbox` respectively.